How to Sell Your House With a Realtor [10 Key Steps]

 And that’s it.

-You’ve officially sold your house with your realtor.
+You’ve officially sold your house with your Realtor by your side.

 Implementing the right steps is crucial when selling your home with a real estate agent.